ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

 Once a network has been trained, it can be used to infer on an existing dataset of density and velocity maps.
 To do so the script :code:`examples/learning/infer.py` allows you to take an experiment configuration file, a pretrained model, and a data set to run inference on selected samples for that dataset.

-To use this inference script you will need to provide a dataset to infer (--dataset), a checkpoint with a pretrained model (--weights), the configuration file of the experiment that generated such model (--c) and a directory path where to save the CSV file with the inference results.
+To use this inference script you will need to provide a dataset to infer (:code:`--dataset`), a checkpoint with a pretrained model (:code:`--weights`), the configuration file of the experiment that generated such model (:code:`--c`) and a directory path where to save the CSV file with the inference results.
 For instance:

 .. code-block:: bash